Roman Dacia: Last decades of Dacia Traiana (235–271/275)

 At the end of 247 the Carpi were decisively beaten in open battle and sued for peace; Philip the Arab took the title of Carpicus Maximus.
 Regardless of these victories, Dacian towns began to take defensive measures.
 In Sucidava, the townspeople hurriedly erected a trapezoidal stone wall and defensive ditch, most likely the result of a raid by the barbarian tribes around 246 or 247.
 In 248 Romula enhanced the wall surrounding the settlement, again most likely as an additional defensive barrier against the Carpi.
 An epigraph uncovered in Apulum salutes the emperor Decius (reigned 249–251) as restitutor Daciarum, the "restorer of Dacia".
-On 1 July 251, Decius and his army were killed by the Goths during their defeat in the Battle of Abrittus (modern Razgard, Bulgaria).
+On 1 July 251, Decius and his army were killed by the Goths during their defeat in the Battle of Abritus (modern Razgrad, Bulgaria).
 Firmly entrenched in the territories along the lower Danube and the Black Sea's western shore, their presence affected both the non-Romanized Dacians (who fell into the Goth's sphere of influence) and Imperial Dacia, as the client system that surrounded the province and supported its existence began to break apart.

 Decius appeared in the world, an accursed wild beast, to afflict the Church, – and who but a bad man would persecute religion?
 It seems as if he had been raised to sovereign eminence, at once to rage against God, and at once to fall; for, having undertaken an expedition against the Carpi, who had then possessed themselves of Dacia and Moesia, he was suddenly surrounded by the barbarians, and slain, together with great part of his army; nor could he be honored with the rites of sepulture, but, stripped and naked, he lay to be devoured by wild beasts and birds, – a fit end for the enemy of God.